 BLACK PLAGUE Brewing’s History & Mission

-Determined to find a way or make one, the idea of BLACK PLAGUE was born to create a community, relationships, and great beer.
+Determined to find a way or make one, the idea of BLACK PLAGUE was founded to create a community, relationships, and great beer.
 Founded in 2015, BLACK PLAGUE began as an abstract idea about bringing people together over delicious beer… but it quickly became more than that.
-Doors opened in June 2017 and within our first year, we won a bronze medal at the 2018 US Open Beer Championship for our 1347 IPA (an international competition with over 6,000+ beers).
+Doors opened in June 2017 and we have won multiple awards for our beers.

 BLACK PLAGUE Brewing represents the misfits, renegades, underdogs, rebels, rule-breakers, nonconformists, hustlers, D-I-Yers, and all those who strive to be better, stand out from the crowd, and follow their true passion.
-Our mission is to provide deliciously fresh hand-crafted beer, to empower others by encouraging positive social goodwill, promoting collaboration, and inspiring creative self-expression – reminding us that death is certain, so we must live life to the fullest.
+Our mission is to provide deliciously fresh hand-crafted beer that emboldens a community around collaboration and inspiring creative self-expression – reminding us that death is certain, so we must live life to the fullest.

 BLACK PLAGUE was born from the idea that beer makes friends, brings people together, and breaks down barriers that keep us segregated.
 History have proven that a small group of people can band together around a single purpose and create incredible change throughout the world.
 At BLACK PLAGUE, we believe that regardless of your creed, color, race, background, or walk of life, you can join us on our mission to spread good times with good beer…